George Peabody Library

-The George Peabody Library is a library connected to the Johns Hopkins University, focused on research into the 19th century.
-It was formerly the Library of the Peabody Institute of music in the City of Baltimore, and is located on the Peabody campus at West Mount Vernon Place in the Mount Vernon-Belvedere historic cultural neighborhood north of downtown Baltimore, Maryland.
-The collections are available for use by the general public, in keeping with the Baltimorean merchant and philanthropist George Peabody's goal to create a library "for the free use of all persons who desire to consult it".
+The George Peabody Library at Johns Hopkins University, focuses on research into the 19th century.
+It was formerly the Library of the Johns Hopkins Peabody Institute of music in the City of Baltimore, and it is located on the Peabody campus at West Mount Vernon Place north of downtown Baltimore, Maryland.
+The collections are available for use by the general public, in keeping with Baltimore merchant and philanthropist George Peabody's goal to create a library "for the free use of all persons who desire to consult it".

 History

 The George Peabody Library was funded by George Peabody (1795–1869).
-Peabody, having become a wealthy man in Baltimore through commerce during the 1810s and 1820s, following his brief service in the state militia defending the city against the famous British attack during the War of 1812, "gave $300,000 as a beginning sum for the Peabody Institute" in February 1857.
-The institute was originally planned to open in 1860, but border-state conflict in the region caused by the American Civil War delayed its establishment and construction until 1866.
-The first George Peabody Library librarian, John Morris, and the Library Committee, chaired by George Pendleton Kennedy, used this time to study and catalogue the collections of the greatest libraries in the U.S. and Europe.
+He had become a wealthy man in Baltimore through commerce during the 1810s and 1820s, following his brief service in the state militia defending the city against the British attack during the War of 1812.
+He "gave $300,000 as a beginning sum for the Peabody Institute" in February 1857.
+The institute was originally planned to open in 1860, but state border conflict in the region caused by the American Civil War delayed its establishment and construction until 1866.
+John Morris, the first librarian, and Library Committee chairman John Pendleton Kennedy both used this time to study and catalogue the collections of the greatest libraries in the U.S. and Europe.
 Morris then created a list of 50,000 books, and actively pursued their retrieval regardless of difficulty or expense.
-This practice was a great success, and was continued by the next librarian, Nathaniel Holmes Morrison.
-As Morrison's assistant, the scientist Philip Reese Uhler would expand this practice to scientific texts by seeking out experts in several scientific fields for advice.
+This practice was a great success and was continued by Nathaniel Holmes Morrison, the next librarian.
+Scientist Philip Reese Uhler, Morrison's assistant, expanded this practice to scientific texts by seeking out advice from experts in several scientific fields.
 This form of collection development has become a standard for academic libraries.

-When it opened, Peabody dedicated the first segment, the West Wing of the new Peabody Institute, to the citizens of Baltimore in appreciation of their kindness and hospitality.
-The institute was designed to be a cultural center for the City of Baltimore, with plans for an art gallery, music school, a public lecture series, a series of cash awards with gold medals known as "Peabody Prizes" for the top graduates of the city's then-three public high schools, as well as a public, non-circulating reference library which was later moved to the second attached segment in the East Wing in 1876–1878.
+When it opened, Peabody dedicated the West Wing of the Peabody Institute to the citizens of Baltimore in appreciation of their kindness and hospitality.
+The institute was designed to be a cultural center for the City of Baltimore, with plans for an art gallery, a music school, a public lecture series, a series of cash awards with gold medals known as "Peabody Prizes" for the top graduates of the city's public high schools, and a public, non-circulating reference library.

-The current library structure in the East Wing was designed by famed local architect Edmund G. Lind and opened to the public in 1878.
-The library remained part of the Peabody Institute until 1967, when it was transferred to the City of Baltimore and became a department in the nearby Enoch Pratt Free Library.
-It was transferred to The Johns Hopkins University in 1982 and became part of the Eisenhower Library's Special Collections department at the Homewood campus and part of the Sheridan Libraries at Johns Hopkins University, as the Peabody Institute itself affiliated with Hopkins.
+The current library structure in the East Wing was designed by local architect Edmund George Lind and opened to the public in 1878.
+The library remained part of the Peabody Institute until 1967, when it was transferred to the City of Baltimore and became a department of the nearby Enoch Pratt Free Library.
+It was transferred to Johns Hopkins University in 1982 and became part of the Milton S. Eisenhower Library's Special Collections department.